sophiaju/anti_TNF/README.md

 - Utilized scikit-learn in Python to train various regression models to predict response
 - learned R to process RNAseq data and create visualizations
 - Selected for oral abstract presentation at European Congress of Rheumatology EULAR 2021

+`DAS_regression_nb`: jupyter notebook with implemented sklearn models

+`EULAR_abstract_presentation_slidesonly`: Powerpoint slides used for the abstract presentaion at European Congress of Rheumatology EULAR 2021

+`RA_anti-tnf_paper`: academic paper summarizing work done on this research project